DNA evidence, forensic science and confessions that corrupt

-False confessions can be disturbingly easy to generate in social experiments, particularly when persuasive techniques such as bluffing are used.
-A 2011 study from the City University of New York, the University of California-Irvine and Nova Southeastern University published in Psychological Science, “Confessions That Corrupt: Evidence from the DNA Exoneration Case Files,” examines the link between confessions and the corruption of other evidence in real-world situations.
+Other subjective aspects of criminal investigations may have an impact on areas that are often seen as more “pure” science.
+For example, false confessions can be disturbingly easy to generate in social experiments, particularly when persuasive techniques such as bluffing are used.
+A 2012 study from the City University of New York, the University of California-Irvine and Nova Southeastern University published in Psychological Science, “Confessions That Corrupt: Evidence from the DNA Exoneration Case Files,” examines the link between confessions and the corruption of other evidence in real-world situations.

 The researchers examined 241 cases of exonerated individuals from The Innocence Project between 1992 and 2009 to determine the likelihood that a false confession taints other types of evidence, the kinds of evidence most affected by a false confession and how often this occurs.